Washington state prisoners are getting vaccinated for COVID-19 amid an outbreak

 Officials also reported that there are 834 prisoners infected at Stafford Creek Corrections Center in Aberdeen; 721 infected prisoners at the Washington Corrections Center in Shelton; and 790 infected prisoners at the Washington State Penitentiary in Walla Walla.

-Some of the prisoners who have recovered are returning to work assignments.
+Some of the inmates who have recovered are returning to work assignments.